usdot-its-jpo-data-portal/validation-results-slack-lambda/README.md

   - `s3:Get*` for your S3/SQS storage bucket
   - `s3:List*` for your S3/SQS storage bucket
   - `sqs:*` for your SQS queue
+  - `ses:*` for permission to send email through AWS SES.
 3. Run `package.sh` locally which will create `results.zip`
 4. Upload the `results.zip` as the Lambda function code
 5. Add a CloudWatch CRON event to trigger the function periodically